Game Rules

 • All players, except the player taking the kick-off, must be in their own half of the field of play

-• The opponents of the team taking the kick-off must be at least 5 yds from the ball until it is in play
+• The opposing team must be at least 5 yards from the ball until it is in play

 Offside